 The cockpit is only a mirror of what is imported from your timekeeping system.
 The first thing you need to check is whether all hours have been updated/confirmed/approved in your timekeeping system.
 Incorrect mapping could be another reason, or...

-Productive hours are paid hours for work connected to the department.
-Non-productive hours are a paid absence, i.e. there is a cost for the hours although they have not been used for regular work in the department.
+Productive hours are paid hours for work connected to a department.
+Non-productive hours are a paid absence, i.e., there is a cost for the hours although they have not been used for regular work in the department.
 This could be sick leave paid for...

 How does PMI summarize the hours?